a-real-ai/pywinassistant/README.md

 ### Conclusion:
 This Artificially Assisted User Interface Testing framework is a pioneering tool in the realm of desktop automation.
 Its ability to understand and execute a wide range of commands in a natural, intuitive manner makes it an invaluable asset for anyone looking to enhance their productivity and interaction with their Windows environment.
 It's not just a tool; it's a step towards a future where AI seamlessly integrates into our daily computing tasks, making technology more accessible and user-friendly.

+# Usage
+Run "Assistant.py", talk to it or enable the chat.
+Use Right click above the Assistant to see the available options for the assistant.
+For debugging mode execute "Driver.py".
+Inside it you can debug and try easily the funcitons of "act", "fast_act" and "assitant" by using the examples.
+To run a JSON test case, modify the JSON path from the "assistant" function.

 # Working cases (on cases.py)